Updated on January 19, 2021

 The eye may need to be padded with an antibiotic ointment for the first 1-2 days and then antibiotic medication 2-6 times a day for at least 1-2 weeks.
 The epithelium usually takes between 7 to 14 days to heal completely depending on the size and location of the abrasion.
 There is a risk of the abrasion to recur again ( a condition called corneal erosion) and as such, it is advisable to continue using an eye ointment on a nightly basis for at least 3-6 months to prevent it.

 Corneal Foreign Body

-When a blunt trauma (such as a punch) is of sufficient strength, the impact can cause the orbital floor to fracture.
+When a blunt trauma (such as a punch or tennis ball) is of sufficient strength, the impact can cause the orbital floor to fracture.
 Some fractures can cause one of the eye muscles to be trapped resulting in the eye not being able to move fully causing double vision.
 Surgery may required to repair the fracture and free up the eye muscle.

-To conclude, we believe that prevention of eye injury can save many unnecessary suffering.
-People working in hazardous conditions must remember to wear their protective goggles at all times while welder must wear their masks.
-Sportsman can now choose from a variety of protective eyewear which offer protection and yet remains stylish to prevent accidental injury to their eyes.
+Prevention of eye injury can save unnecessary suffering.
+People working in hazardous conditions must remember to wear their protective goggles at all times while welders must wear their masks.
+Sportsman can now choose from a variety of protective eyewear which offers protection and yet remains stylish to prevent accidental injury to their eyes.

 Remember, prevention is better than cure.
 Speak to your Optician / Optometrist about protective eyewear

 Download Teleme’s mobile app and chat with a specialist right now